Retail businesses have struggled for a long time to hire and retain great employees.

 Workers in today’s world want to feel like they’re working towards something meaningful.
 So, using technology and automation lessens the burden of doing monotonous tasks such as creating sales reports, stock audits, etc.

 Let your employees focus instead on interacting with customers.
-Make them feel like they’re not robots working the same job every day to avoid burnout and loss of job interest.
+Make them feel like they’re not robots working the same job daily to avoid burnout and loss of job interest.

 For example, Lush creates a healthy working environment for its employees by promoting diversity.
-The company also donates to charities, and the employees themselves genuinely believe in their products – which makes marketing to customers more effective.
+The company also donates to charities, and the employees genuinely believe in their products – making marketing to customers more effective.

 6. Allow growth and career opportunities